 Mesothelin is the signal for B-cells to produce antibodies.
 Once they attach to mesothelin, T-cells try to identify and kill the labeled diseased cells.

 Immunotherapy can signal to B-cells to produce more antibodies or enhance T-cells against mesothelioma.

 Immunotherapy enables the immune system to properly fight against unwanted intruders, such as cancer cells.
 Diseases like mesothelioma subdue or sidestep the immune system, allowing it to spread freely without inhibition.
 Immunotherapy helps the immune system actively target these diseases.

 Here’s how some immunotherapy drugs fight cancers like mesothelioma:

-The patient’s immune cells seek out the remaining cancer cells, leaving healthy cells unharmed.
+Step 4.
+The patient’s immune cells seek out the remaining cancerous cells, leaving healthy cells unharmed.

 Other immunotherapy drugs add lab-altered T-cells or lab-produced antibodies to aid the immune system.

 Immunotherapy for mesothelioma has similar side effects to chemotherapy, but they occur less often and less severely.
 Immunotherapy can make patients fatigued, nauseous or dizzy.
 Other side effects are weakness, body aches and skin rashes.

 Doctors often compare immunotherapy to chemotherapy, hoping to determine which is best for both safety and survival.
 Most studies favor mesothelioma immunotherapy over chemotherapy.